Dolidodzik/STATISTICS_PLAYGROUND/README.md

-playground for labs/playing around with the stuff discussed in ISLP mostly for now
+pplayground for labs/playing around with the stuff discussed in ISLP mostly for now